ami-iit/paper_guedelha_2022_irc_flexible-matlab-simulink-robots-simulator/docs/analysing-the-simulation-speed-improvement.md

 ### Profiling after the Code Optimisation:

-- The MATLAB profiler tracks the execution of all MATLAB interpreted code called from the class `Robot` targeted functions listed above.
-That code runs a cascade of wrapper functions that call MEX functions built with C Matrix API, and which implement the iDynTree library functions.
+- **Tracking the dynamics computation functions individually:** The MATLAB profiler cannot track the code produced by the Simulink code generator, so we can count only on the Simulink profiler output for the targeted functions.
-- The Simulink profiler tracks the execution of the most outer Simulink block `RobotDynWithContacts`, the Step MATLAB System block within, and the WBT Simulink blocs implements a C++ abstraction layer wrapping the iDynTree dynamics library through the BlockFectory framework the dynamics computation functions.
-The Simulink profiler tracks only the Step MATLAB System execution self-time, not the MATLAB interpreted code sub-calls, so the core-simulator total execution time is characterised by the Simulink block `RobotDynWithContacts` execution time.
+- **Tracking the total execution time:** The Simulink profiler tracks the execution of the most outer Simulink block `RobotDynWithContacts`, the Step MATLAB System block within, and the Simulink functions (Simulink blocks triggered programmatically from the dynamics computation functions in the class `Robot`).